Arthur Onslow

-Arthur Onslow (1 October 1691 – 17 February 1768) was an English politician.
-He set a record for length of service when repeatedly elected to serve as Speaker of the House of Commons, where he was known for his integrity.
+Arthur Onslow (1 October 1691 – 17 February 1768) was a British Whig politician.
+He set a record for length of service when repeatedly elected to serve as speaker of the House of Commons, where he was known for his integrity.

 Early life and education

 Onslow was born in Kensington, the elder son of Foot Onslow (died 1710) and his wife Susannah née Anlaby.
 He was educated at The Royal Grammar School, Guildford, and Winchester College and matriculated at Wadham College, Oxford, in 1708, although he took no degree.
 He was called to the bar at the Middle Temple in 1713, but had no great practice in law.

 Career

 When George I came to the throne, Onslow's uncle Sir Richard Onslow was appointed Chancellor of the Exchequer.
 Arthur became his private secretary.
 When Richard left office in 1715, Arthur obtained a place as receiver general of the Post Office.
 He became Recorder of Guildford in 1719.
 As his Post Office position was not compatible with a parliamentary seat, he passed it on to his younger brother Richard when he entered Parliament in 1720 for Guildford.